 Captive OBPs use feeding tables, which can in turn be used to assist population monitoring schemes.
-A better understanding of the dietary requirements of wild foods could help fine-tune the "supplementary formula".
+A better understanding of the dietary requirements of wild foods could help fine-tune the 'supplementary formula'.
 Perhaps it is a good idea to seek advice from established successful supplementary feeding programs for Kakapo in New Zealand and Echo Parakeet in Mauritius.

-17.3.4 Pro-active predator control
+19.3.4 Pro-active predator control

-During the 2016/17 breeding season, an undisclosed number of OBPs were attacked by a raptor and one adult likely suffered injuries (it did not breed and later died; M. Holdsworth, pers. comm.).
 The current control of predators at Melaleuca is reliant on largely unskilled observers carrying out observations and reporting their sightings for further consideration (M. Holdsworth, pers. comm.).
 The ability to take immediate actions is not within the current protocol corresponding to a risk of attack before control actions can be implemented (M. Holdsworth, pers. comm.).
 A pro-active predator control program may mitigate this risk.
-A skilled raptor trapper proficient in a range of trapping techniques is required throughout the breeding season to implement predator control without delay through trapping and relocation or lethal means if necessary (M. Holdsworth, pers. comm.).
+A skilled raptor trapper proficient in a range of trapping techniques is required throughout the breeding season to implement predator control without delay, through trapping and relocation or lethal means if necessary (M. Holdsworth, pers. comm.).